cloud-benchmarks/cloud-benchmarks.github.io/_posts/2015-07-17-cassandra-write-performance-on-gce-and-aws.md

 The next phase of benchmarking Cassandra will look at creating a cluster of `cassandra-stress` machines to simultaneously stress the cluster, as well as determining the optimal number of `cassanda-stress` instances to Cassandra nodes.

 ## Potential bottlenecks
 There was a negligible differences in performance between r3.2xlarge and r3.4xlarge instances.
-My suspicion is that we were hitting a bottleneck somewhere in our environment, and we’ll need to isolate that during the next benchmark cycle.
+My suspicion is that we were hitting a bottleneck somewhere between in our environment (network latency, disk i/o, kernel, etc), and we’ll need to isolate that during the next benchmark cycle.

-##A tale of two JDKS: Open JDK vs. Oracle

-By default, the Cassandra charm installs OpenJDK 7.
-We also tested against Oracle’s Java SE 8u51.
-We did not, however, do any tuning of java parameters.
-Recommendations from seasoned Cassandra experts would be welcome in this area.

-[Marco, I think you had better numbers with this.
-I didn’t see much difference between the two on AWS but you did on GCE?]

 But these are just the initial findings, as we ramp up towards a million writes per second we will continue to do a few things:
 Keep adding recommendations for experienced Cassandra users to squeeze the most out of these benchmarks (PRs accepted!)
 Keep adding recommendations to other parts of the stack that can be optimized.
 Keep improving the tools so that people can submit their own benchmarks to throw into the pile.

-[1] Link to these charms so people can click right into the benchmark actions [Add link to cassandra-stress in marco’s namespace]